 If you haven’t picked up on it by now, SEO is heavily driven by keywords.
 Your search results are only going to be as strong as the words you use to conduct your search.
 Therefore you’ll want to have a very keen sense of the words that are critical for your industry, role and career goals.
 Once you have your list of words, be sure to include throughout the Summary section of your LinkedIn profile.
 The summary allows for roughly 2000 characters and I would recommend taking full advantage of maxing out your characters.
 Repeating the same keywords too often could serve to harm you so try to think of secondary terms or other synonyms or tenses that help to communicate the same thing in a variety of ways.
 For example I might include a list of word variations: “resume, resume writing, resume writer, professional brand coaching, branding coach.”

 8. Name Misspellings

 This is a neat trick especially if you have a name that is commonly misspelled.
-(For some reason I get a lot of “Nicoles” or “Grass” instead of “Noelle Gross.”
+(For some reason I get called “Nicole” or “Grass” instead of “Noelle Gross.)”
 If you are hoping to be found by name but have a name that will likely be misspelled, include all possible misspellings somewhere in your profile.
 This will ensure that you are found even when someone types the wrong version of your name into the search box and could make the difference from you being found or not.
 Keep in mind that most users have a short attention span when it comes to internet search so without your common name misspellings, you risk someone giving up their search for you, when they type the wrong name and fail to find you on the first try.
-Check out my profile summary to see how it’s done.
-(And connect to me while you’re there)!
+Check out my profile summary for ideas.
+Be sure to connect with me while you’re there!